inaimathi/edgy/README.md

 ### Direction mapping

-This is the principle approach I've settled on for generating line vectors from bitmap line drawings.
+This is the principal approach I've settled on for generating line vectors from bitmap line drawings.
 The relevant files are in [`Direction.hs`](https://github.com/Inaimathi/EAF/blob/master/Direction.hs).
 The main function defined is `getDirections`, which takes a sparse image and returns its cardinal and ordinal direction maps.

        ||                          +    \/
       --------------------         +   \o\////\\\\///\\\\o/